1st. = Border enforcement

 Nor can one rely on “education” or “assimilation” — what if the immigrants simply conclude that their views are just better than the domestic majority’s?
 I think many of the current residents may rightly say “We have nothing against immigrants; but we don’t want our rights changed by the arrival of people who have a different perspective on the world than we do.”

-Letting in immigrants means letting in your future rulers.
+Letting in immigrant’s means you are letting in your future rulers.

 The UK has just caught on to immigration frailties….and announced: